-The first lecturer of the Open Lecture Series this spring semester will be Yael Reisner, stepping on the stage of Kanuti Gildi Saal (Pikk 20, Tallinn) on 8th of February at 6 pm.
+The first lecturer of the Open Lecture Series this spring semester will be Yael Reisner, stepping on the stage of Kanuti Gild SAAL (Pikk 20, Tallinn) on 8th of February at 6 pm.
 Her lecture is titled “Beauty Does Matter – The Cultural Bias, The Enigma and The Timely Pursuit of New Beauties in Architecture”.

 Born in Tel Aviv, Reisner has lived in London since 1990.
-She has a PhD in architecture (by design) from RMIT Melbourne, Australia, a Diploma from the Architectural Association in London (including RIBA part 1 and part 2, and a BSc in Biology from the Hebrew University in Jerusalem.
+She has a PhD in architecture (by design) from RMIT Melbourne, Australia, a Diploma from the Architectural Association in London, and a BSc in Biology from the Hebrew University in Jerusalem.
 In 2004, she founded the Yael Reisner Studio, an architectural research-lead practice.

 Curators: Sille Pihlak, Siim Tuksam